FarrelAntoro/Building-Bookshelf-App-Dicoding/README.md

-# Membangun-Bookshelf-App
+# Building-Bookshelf-App

-Merupakan Projek Website Pengelolaan Data Menggunakan DOM dan Web Storage Dicoding
+Data Management Website Project Using DOM and Web Storage Dicoding

 ---

-Untuk menjalankan project ini, pastikan semua file sudah terinstall dan letaknya di folder yang sama pada komputer/laptop Anda.
+To run this project, make sure all files are installed and located in the same folder on your computer/laptop.